opensafely/documentation/docs/ehrql-new-tutorial-5a.md

 This dataset definition:

-* sets the cohort to be those patients with a hospitalisation entry
+* sets the population to be those patients with a hospitalisation entry
 * adds the most recent hospitalisation date for a patient to the dataset
 * adds details of the index of multiple deprivation